vvv/gerrit-fetch/README.md

-`gerrit-fetch` fetches specified changesets from Gerrit.
-This can be useful for doing offline code review without access to the Gerit web interface, or comparing differrent submitted changesets.
+`gerrit-fetch` downloads specified changesets from Gerrit.
+This can be useful for doing offline code review without access to the Gerit web interface, or comparing submitted changesets.

 Gerrit allows you to fetch individual changes into the git repository like this: